MaoSama525/Cancer-cell-Classification/README.md

 # Cancer cell classification
-This code detect if a person has wear mask or not.
+This code detect if cell is cancer cell or not